Introduction to 'Making the most of social media'

 Chapter 5

-• Research the social media networks and select which one/s you want to set up
+Research the social media platforms and select which one/s you want to set up.

-• Test your approach in your team - get used to it in a safe space first
+Try it out with your team - get used to it in a safe space first.

 If you want to find out more, here are a few useful links: